 - May/June/July: Female Diamondback Terrapins will start nesting activity in the coming months.
 The females will leave the marsh and start looking for sandy areas to nest in.
 This means a dangerous crossing of Bay Ave.
 Please keep an eye out for them.
 If you find and move it, please make sure you send her in the direction she was going.

 - April/May/June: Shore Birds are returning.
 Please disturb them as little as possible, they have come a great distance to feed and fatten up before flying north to nest.

 - May/June/July/August: Horseshoe Crabs will be returning usually starting in May and lingering through August.
 The heaviest concentration is usually in late May through June.
 If you see one flipped on its back, just roll turn it over.
 Never pick it up by the tail and if you find a tagged one, please do not remove the tag and report the information following the directions on the tag.
-Volunteers are needed for the spawning survey, if your are interested see Bill or Rose at the S.B.
-Mini Mart.
+Volunteers are needed for the spawning survey, if your are interested more information can be found here: Training flyer-word format 2018-1

 - September/October: Fall migration of the Shore Birds and Monarch Butterflies.